What it is for teens:

 Because I love working with teenagers and I love it when they find a book that speaks to them.

 Because I love being the person responsible for giving a teen a book that speaks to them.

-Because I think the level of teen literature has not only risen in the past ten years or so to rival literature that is written for adults, but has, in many cases, surpassed it in quality and scope.
+Because I think the level of teen literature has not only risen to rival literature that is written for adults, but has, in many cases, surpassed it in quality and scope.

-Because some of my most favorite authors, like Emily Frank, Libba Bray, Chris Crutcher, Adam Rapp, Sarah Dessen, Laurie Halse Anderson, David Levithan, Blake Nelson, Sharon G. Flake, Susanna Vance, Melvin Burgess, Sonya Hartnett, Walter Dean Myers, and Randy Powell use their amazing talent to write for a teen audience, and wouldn’t I hate like heck to miss one single word of their amazing stuff?
+Because some of my most favorite authors, like Emily Frank, Libba Bray, Adam Rapp, Jason Reynolds, Laurie Halse Anderson, David Levithan, Blake Nelson, Sharon G. Flake, Rita Williams-Garcia and Julie Berry use their amazing talent to write for a teen audience, and wouldn’t I hate like heck to miss one single word of their amazing stuff?

 A Final Note to my Readers — Not all of these titles will necessarily be found in the Young Adult or Teen section of your local library or bookstore.
 That’s okay, as a teen, you know what adult books you like.
 You’re not just limited to the Teen section.
 Browse around!
 Help your parents figure out what to read next.